Public-Health-Bioinformatics/flu_classification_suite/README.md

 # Workflows
 While each tool could be selected from the “Influenza Classification Suite” menu and used individually, a workflow was created by chaining tools in a pipeline to automate a series of tasks in a standardized, user-friendly manner.

-## Assign clades and extract antigenic maps to csv
+## Assign clades and extract antigenic maps
-Input - Sequence files (fasta), clade definition file (csv), amino acid index array (csv)
+Input - Sequence files (fasta), clade definition file (csv), amino acid index array (csv) (*Note: Use the provided clade definition and amino acid index array files or provide your own respective versions of these files*)
 Output - csv

-1. Select the workflow **Assign clades and extract antigenic maps to csv**
+1. Select the workflow **Assign clades and extract antigenic maps**
 2. Select whether to send the results to a new history (*Note: This is not required but facilitates convenient tracking and deletion of files within an analysis run*)
 3. Select the clade definition file under **Clade Definitions** (*Note: The clade definition file must be in csv format and of the correct version for the respective flu type to obtain accurate results*)
 4. Select the index array under **Antigenic Amino Acid Index Array** (*Note: The index array file must be in csv format and of the correct version for the respective flu type to obtain accurate results*)